All Episodes

 And again, guys, you see a trend here.

-At the time, the United States was growing through immigration, and there was many opportunities being given.
+At the time, the United States was growing through immigration and there was many opportunities being given.

 The United States was starting to quickly become a powerhouse in the global realm.

-So what ends up happening is these immigrants come here and they see the opportunity, and what do they do?
+So what ends up happening is these immigrants come here and they see the opportunity.

-Well, obviously, some people put their nose to the ground and ended up working really hard and creating wealth naturally, right?
+Well, obviously some people put their nose to the ground and ended up working really hard and creating wealth naturally, right, through hard work and perseverance.

 Others saw opportunity to exploit it and be criminals and make money through that regard.